January 17, 2018

-(Thunder Bay, ON) – The Cardiovascular Surgery Program at the Thunder Bay Regional Health Sciences Centre got a significant boost today.
+The Cardiovascular Surgery Program at the Thunder Bay Regional Health Sciences Centre got a significant boost on Monday.
 Announced this past summer by the Ministry of Health and Long Term Care, the Hospital has been given support to proceed with the development of a program to offer both vascular and cardiac surgery in Thunder Bay.
 While the provincial government has committed to funding 90% of the construction costs associated with this program, the community must step up to the plate and cover the remaining 10% of construction costs plus 100% of the capital equipment costs.

 Leading the way with the community’s portion of the funding to this life- and limb-saving program is an organization who has firmly established itself as a leader in healthcare philanthropy with years of giving to support patients and families across the Northwest.